wpwupingwp/novowrap/README.md

 * Q: I got error message that I don't have `tkinter `module installed.

-  A: If you want to run GUI on Linux computer, this error may happened, because the Python you used did not include tkinter as default package (kind of weird).
+  A: If you want to run GUI on Linux or macOS, this error may happened, because the Python you used did not include tkinter as default package (kind of weird).
 Run
   ```
   # Debian and Ubuntu